Child Tax Credit for 2022

 - Detailed overview on qualifying dependents.

 - Note: The Child Tax Credit is intended to help offset the tremendous costs of raising a child or children.
-It is a partially refundable tax credit and you can not qualify if you had no earned income.
-For 2021 Taxes only, the CTC was refundable and you did not need to work to claim it.
-This does not apply to the 2022 Child Tax Credit.
+It is a partially refundable tax credit; you can not qualify without earned income.
+For 2021 Taxes only, the CTC was fully refundable and you did not need to work to claim it.
+This does not apply to the Child Tax Credit in any other year.

 Use the CHILDucator Now